Shopify · Multi-Currency

 The bottom line: Creating and managing collections manually across currency zones creates exponential workload that scales with every market you enter.

-According to research on cross-border e-commerce challenges, merchants report that data inconsistencies account for significant overhead.
 When you update product tags, adjust price tiers, or modify stock availability, those changes must propagate across every store.
-Without centralized control and access to synchronized data, you’re dedicating resources to manual updates or accepting that stores fall out of sync.
+Without centralized control, you’re dedicating resources to manual updates or accepting that stores fall out of sync.

 2. How Smart Collections Work Across Multiple Currencies